SSWConsulting/SSW.Rules.Content/rules/gather-insights-from-company-emails/rule.md

 ---

-The emails exchanged within your company are more than just communication tools - they are a rich source of data.
-By analyzing this data, you can:
+The emails exchanged within your company are more than just communication tools, they are a **rich source of data**.
+By analyzing and interpreting this data, you can:

 <!--endintro-->